Joint Expedition Against Franklin

 The Joint Expedition Against Franklin was a joint engagement between the United States Army and Navy against the Confederate States Army during the American Civil War.
 The engagement was intended to move Union forces into an area where Confederate forces were gathering as they prepared to move on Suffolk, Virginia.
 Originally planned as a coordinated two-pronged attack with a naval flotilla supporting an infantry advance on Franklin, Virginia, communications delays caused the Navy to start the mission before the Army was ready to support it.
-Instead, found Union Naval forces on the Blackwater River greatly outnumbered by Confederate infantrymen and ultimately forced to retreat.
+Instead, 3 October 1862 found Union Naval forces on the Blackwater River greatly outnumbered by Confederate infantrymen and ultimately forced to retreat.
 The naval action alone is also known as the Action at Crumpler's Bluff or the Battle of Crumpler's Bluff.

 Simultaneously, a nearby Army reconnaissance team conducted a failed assault on the town on the basis that the audibly nearby Naval forces—which they did not know were then in retreat—would bring support.
-The outcome left the Union forces with a combined 5 casualties and 21 wounded.
+The outcome left the Union forces with a combined 5 killed and 21 wounded.
 Dialogue between officers following the conflict left the Navy questioning the usefulness of gunboats in joint expedition settings in which they would not be capable of supporting themselves.

-The conflict

 Background

 Receiving orders early 12 September 1862, the Confederate Army's 4th North Carolina (NC) Cavalry immediately proceeded from Garysburg, North Carolina to Franklin, Virginia, arriving late the next day.
 There, the 4th NC Cavalry, under the command of a Colonel Dennis Dozier Ferebee, was joined by the 52nd North Carolina Infantry, Edward Graham's Petersburg Artillery, and (two weeks later) the 11th North Carolina Infantry.
 The 4th NC Cavalry's first major assignment was to construct a floating bridge across the nearby Blackwater River to replace the Seaboard and Roanoke Railroad bridge and thereby facilitate the eastward transfer of men and equipment into Franklin.
 Col. Ferebee reported the bridge finished on 18 September.

 A small Union army cavalry force was stationed in nearby Suffolk, Virginia under the command of Major General John J. Peck.
 On 23 September, Peck sent Colonel Samuel P. Spear to reconnoiter Franklin and the Confederates therein.
-Spear reported back to Peck about the Confederate's replacement bridge capable of supporting artillery pieces, as well as an estimated Confederate concentration of 10,000-12,000 men.
+Spear reported back to Peck about the Confederates' replacement bridge capable of supporting artillery pieces, as well as an estimated Confederate concentration of 10,000-12,000 men.
 Peck forwarded this information on to his commanding officer, Major General John Adams Dix who, in turn, developed a twofold mission to roust the enemy from Franklin and destroy the floating bridge with a joint service attack with the Army and Navy respectively.